openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3-os-oauth1-ext.md

   A consumer's `secret` is only returned once, during consumer creation.

 The Consumer is given it's key and secret, out-of-band.
-For Openstack, the ID of the Consumer is the Key.
+For OpenStack, the ID of the Consumer is the Key.

 Consumers API